 What is shingles?

 The condition includes a painful rash that often involves blisters.
-It can last up to four weeks long, with severe pain.
-Every one in five people with shingles will experience severe pain for longer than 4 weeks, and long after the rash goes away.
+It can last up to four weeks, with severe pain.
+One in five people with shingles will experience severe pain for longer than four weeks, and long after the rash goes away.

 You may also experience a headache, fever, upset stomach and chills.
 In some cases, it can lead to hearing problems, pneumonia, brain inflammation, blindness or death.